Hoava language

 Hoava is an Oceanic language spoken by 1000–1500 people on New Georgia Island, Solomon Islands.
 Speakers of Hoava are multilingual and usually also speak Roviana, Marovo, Solomon Islands Pijin, English.

-Introduction
+Dialects

+Hoava has a distinct dialect, Kusaghe.

 History

 Hoava is an Austronesian language that is spoken mostly on the island of New Georgia.
-New Georgia is a mountainous island, 85 kilometres long and 41 kilometres wide at its widest part, with a total area of 2,145 km2, covered with dense rainforests (Davis 2003).
+New Georgia is a mountainous island, 85 kilometres long and 41 kilometres wide at its widest part, with a total area of 2,145 km2, covered with dense rainforests.
 The island was involved in a series of World War II battles, later named the New Georgia Campaign, which lasted from June 20 to November 3, 1943.

 Population

-Hoava is an Austronesian language that is spoken in three known locations: Western Province, New Georgia Island, and North Marovo lagoon, but mainly New Georgia Island.
+Hoava is spoken in three known locations: Western Province, New Georgia Island, and North Marovo lagoon, but mainly New Georgia Island.
 According to a 1986 census there are about 2,360 speakers of the language, but as of the 1999 census, the language is spoken by 460 people, suggesting a huge decline in the number of speakers.